-California Accuses Amazon of Pressuring Vendors and Retailers to Raise Prices
+California Accuses Amazon of Pressuring Vendors to Raise Prices on Rival Sites

-The case highlights concerns about the influence of large e-commerce platforms on pricing practices across the retail industry.
+The case highlights concerns about the influence of large e-commerce platforms on competition and consumer pricing.

 Key Facts